 Remember to stay hydrated with electrolytes and BCAAs before, during, and after your workouts.

-Listen to your body and know when to stop using the DVD, you don’t have to do the whole thing and please don’t feel like a failure if you can’t.
+Listen to your body and know when to stop using the video, you don’t have to do the whole thing and please don’t feel like a failure if you can’t.
 Failure is part of change, embrace it!
-Once you know what’s on the DVD, use the chapters to pick out the exercise your body feels like doing for the day.
+Once you know what’s on the video, use the chapters to pick out the exercise your body feels like doing for the day.